-Dear Marketing ops professionals, what will your marketing team look like six months from now?
+What will your marketing team look like six months from now?
 Or a year from now?
 How many people will you add?
 What new tools, systems, and data will you need?

-What is marketing technology?
+What is marketing technology (martech)?

 How is technology used in marketing?